 The session will end with a short Q&A, and if attendees have any questions or concerns that they’d like addressed privately, they have the option after the session to book in for an appointment with an Advisor.

 For a more in-depth experience, our 1-on-1 Financial Wellbeing Consultations can help.

 These consultations can be held 1-on-1, however employees are encouraged to invite their partner along if possible.
-Throughout these consultations, our Advisers will help employees understand their goals and level of financial wellness.
+Throughout these consultations, our Advisors will help employees understand their goals and level of financial wellness.

 These consultations are perfect for opening up a conversation about money and provides employees with the tools needed to talk to their partner about their finances, allowing them to take control of their financial future.

-Speaking to our Advisers also provides your team with the opportunity to develop their financial roadmap, giving them the confidence that they are financially well and prepared for whatever the future may bring.
+Speaking to our Advisors also provides your team with the opportunity to develop their financial roadmap, giving them the confidence that they are financially well and prepared for whatever the future may bring.

 Financial stress won’t go away unless something is done about it

 It’s easy to say that your workplace encourages a healthy work-life balance, but it’s another thing to ensure that you’re actually doing so.

 Take the first step towards a more productive workforce by enquiring about our tailored Financial Wellness Program today.

 If you’re interested in learning more about our program options, please feel free to contact me directly on here or by contacting Tribeca Financial on firstname.lastname@example.org or 1300 388 285.